mariomanhique/mariomanhique/README.md

  mobile applications using Kotlin.
 My expertise includes a robust grasp of modern techniques such as Jetpack Compose, as well as proficiency in implementing design patterns like MVVM and MVP.
-I am well-versed in developing with a Multi-Modular Architecture, and I excel in seamlessly integrating third-party APIs, with a particular focus on leveraging Retrofit for optimal performance.
+I am well-versed in developing with a Multi-Modular Architecture, and I excel in seamlessly integrating third-party APIs, with a particular focus on Retrofit!

 - 🌱 I’m currently learning Android testing and CI/CD
 - 👯 I’m looking to collaborate on android applications, if it's compose great, if not, I am willing to migrate the xml code to compose!